 Injuries resulting from faulty products range from sprains and burns to fractures, electrocution, spinal cord injuries, and traumatic brain damage.
 In the most extreme scenarios, a dangerous product could even prove fatal.

-Time Limit to File a Claim in Trenton
+What is the Time Limit to File a Defective Product Claim in Trenton?

 Under N.J.R.S. §2A:14-2(a), a person injured by a defective product must file a claim within two years of the date of the incident which resulted in injury.
-This is known as the statute of limitations and covers all personal injury cases in Trenton.
+This is known as the statute of limitations and covers all personal injury cases in our area.